nichojohnson84/weatherMeBad/README.md

 Contributors

 -The AMAZING teaching and TA staff of my Bootcamp: UofU-VIRT-BO-FSF-PT-12-2021-U-B-MW Going back to fix this was actually a lot easier at the end of the course after everything we have learned.
-It was almost funny to see an application that was so simple.
+I learned a lot on this project.
+When we first did it it was one of the hardest things I had ever tried to do.
+Then when I tried to redo it I made mistakes that I will not be making again.
+This is now my 3rd attempt and while it may not be as glorious as I wanted it before it is up and working and all my own.
+I am very proud of it now and excited to add it to my portfolio.

 ## Contact

+-If you get any bugs or issues please let me know using the contact info below.

 ### Questions & Feedback

 -I can be reached via

 -Email at nickcjohnson84@outlook.com

 -LinkedIn via https://www.linkedin.com/in/nick-johnson-6490911a4/

 -Or visit my GitHub page https://github.com/nichojohnson84